halide/visual_debugger/README.md

 debug(func).realize(output_buffer);
 ```
 Using the debug API will essentially set a breakpoint in your program before the realize call that will open the visual debugger.
 Once the debugger window is closed,
 program execution will continue and your `Func` will be realized.

 ## Amalgamation:
+We provide an amalgamation of the debugger for you to use in your existing projects.
+To use the debugger in your own projects, you will need to add the following
+files to your build:
+- `src/amalg/amalg.cpp`
+- `src/amalg/amalg.c` if on unix/windows
+- `src/amalg/amalg.m` if on MacOS

 ## Third Party dependencies:
 The visual debugger has the following dependencies: